Crystal-Nest/nightworld/README.md

 ## **Features**
 - Required only server side!
-- Enter the Nightworld by creating a portal with crying obsidian.
 - Compatible with both Vanilla and modded clients!
 - Can be added to a server/single player world at any time!
+- Enter the Nightworld by creating a portal with crying obsidian.
+- Similarly to Nether portals spawning zombified piglins, Nightworld portals can spawn zombies and skeletons!
 - Respawn anchors work just fine!

 ## **Compatibilities**